Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## 4.2 Configuration & Runtime Files
 - Download the [Configuration & Runtime Files](https://www.nexusmods.com/skyrimspecialedition/mods/53939?tab=files) from the guide's Nexus page.
 - Install it as usual and place it below the **------------------------------** separator (which you should create if it doesn't exist), and activate it.
-> This isn't a necessary step but in doing in you can skip the **MCM Configuration** section completely.
+> This allows you to skip the **MCM Configuration** section completely.
 There's a chance that additional files will appear in your Overwrite folder after your first launch.
 Feel free to drag those into this mod.
 (Beyond that will be crash logs, but those hopefully shouldn't happen.)

 ## 4.3 Load Order TXT
 - Close Mod Organizer 2.